scuzzydude/asimov/asimov.md

 [^42]: There's a crime movie to be had here, where a hitman and a mortician are in cahoots to create steady supply of dead art lovers.

 [^43]: Drafted the same year, I would argue that *The Dream*, who played in the more competitive Western conference, was the more dominant player during the span of their careers.
 Further proof being that the Rockets were 12-10 against the Bulls during that time.
-The counter argument is Jordan's six gold rings against Olajuwon's two, but this here narrative is about value of genius, not gold.
+The counter argument is Jordan's six gold rings against Olajuwon's two, but this here narrative is about the value of genius, not gold.
 Alas, they never faced each other in the playoffs, so it is purely speculation.
 I blame the Utah Jazz.
 There shall forever be a shun called stockton to represent dirty geniuses.

 [^44]: Want to have this debate, let's bet a case of Gatorade. "*Be Like Mike*."
 Brandon drops the microphone, debate over. "*Dream, like Hakeem*."
 That's genius.